Do you dread essay writing? Are you looking for some essay tips that will help you write an amazing essay—and have fun doing it?

 I can't guarantee you'll get a higher grade (although, you almost certainly will), but I can absolutely promise you'll have a lot more fun writing.

 Ready to get writing?
-Here are my ten best tips for having fun while writing an essay that earns you the top grade!
+You can read my ten best tips for having fun while writing an essay that earns you the top grade, or check out this presentation designed by our friends at Canva Presentations.

 2. Before you start writing, ask yourself, “How can I have the most fun writing this?”